wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-password-management-microsoft-365/includes/1-introduction.md

  *  resetting their own passwords
  *  signing in with multi-factor authentication

-In this module, you'll learn about these various password-related tasks.<br>
+In this module, you'll learn about these various password-related tasks.

 After completing this module, you'll be able to: